 - The decision of the Grievance Committee is final.

-If the complaint cannot be resolved after exhausting Huntington College of Health Sciences grievance procedure, the student may file a complaint with the Tennessee Higher Education Commission:
+If the complaint cannot be resolved after exhausting Huntington University of Health Sciences’ grievance procedure the student may file a complaint with:

 Distance Education Accrediting Commission

 Address: 1101 17th Street NW, Suite 808, Washington, D.C.
 20036

 In compliance with the U.S. Department of Education, under the provisions of Section 668.43(b), Huntington University of Health Sciences provides its enrolled or prospective students with contact information for filing complaints with the relevant state official agency that would handle a student’s complaint, regardless of whether the state regulates the institution.
 See the State Authorization section on the website for information concerning individual states.

 Complaint Resolution Policies and Procedures for Non-Tennessee Resident Students in State Authorization Reciprocity Agreement States, commonly known as SARA.